KNIME logo

 AI agents make decisions and take actions on their own to achieve specific goals.
 Since GenAI takes natural language as input, it's natural that most of the use cases developed in this initial wave are chatbots.
 But an agent can be triggered into action by more than “just” a chat interface.

-In this article we want to show how you can build an AI agent that ensures content complies with corporate guidelines and is triggered into action by a scheduled scan of a website and by email.
+• An Editorial Review agent that ensures content complies with corporate guidelines and is triggered into action by a scheduled scan of a website and by email

 Here’s how it works: